Set Calibration

 To change the type of an existing group, right-click on its row and select the new type from the context menu.
 To change a group's name, double-click anywhere on its row, then type the new name into the Name column.
 For monochrome Flat groups, you can double-click directly on the Filter cell to modify it.
 In either case, press Enter to complete the edit.

-The Group Properties for the selected group are displayed below the list of groups.
-Each group contains a set of images that are combined to produce a master image, that latter being used for image calibration.
 Clicking the Add button displays a dialog that allows you to add new files to the list; alternatively, you can drag and drop a list of files from Windows Explorer onto the Set Calibrate dialog.
 Remove (or the Delete key) removes the currently selected files from the group.
 Normally, the list of files shows the full path to each file.
 If you click Show File Names Only, then only the file name will be displayed.
 You will be prevented from adding images with incompatible properties to the group (for instance, you can't add a 256x256 image to a group that already contains a 512x512 image).
 Also, if a group contains a master calibration frame, then that is the only file that may be present in the group.
 You may not add a master frame to a group that already contains other images, and you may not add any other images to a group that already contains a master.

 Sigma Clip and SD Mask Settings